Presenting Hadley Sewing School (HSS), a community based sewing school located in the burgeoning neighborhood of Beacon Hill in Kansas City, MO.

 7. PRIVATE SEWING SESSION is personal one-on-one sewing instruction with Hadley in her personal studio in Beacon Hill.
 The class will be tailored to the skill level of the student, from beginner to advanced, with a sewing machine provided and a two hour minimum.

-8. TEXTILE TUNE-UP (FREE & ongoing) FEBRUARY 28th This year Hadley will open her studio to all individuals in need of mending/repairing any of their garments in need of a fix.
+8. TEXTILE TUNE-UP (FREE & ongoing) Since 2017 Hadley has opened her studio to all individuals in need of mending/repairing any of their garments in need of a fix.
 Hadley will be on hand to assist anyone who has questions about their pieces; although she will also be mending her own garments.
 This is not an instructional evening but a time to gather and mend our wears.
 FREE + OPEN TO ALL

 Students should plan to bring their sewing machine with them to each class, as well as a short list of basic supplies which will be sent to each student upon registration.